Written by: Nicky Barker, Founder of Little Ones & Paediatric Sleep Specialist

-These are our 7 proven steps to better sleep - they are the most important factors that will affect a baby or toddler's ability to settle easily and sleep well.
+So here we are - sharing our secrets with you!
+What follows are our 7 proven steps to better sleep - they are the most important factors that will affect a baby or toddler's ability to settle easily and sleep well.

 STEP 1: Sleep Environment

-Making sure your baby's sleeping space is really sleep-promoting is an easy step in the right direction.
+Making sure your little one's sleeping space is really sleep-promoting is an easy step in the right direction.
 Babies love white noise as it helps them link sleep cycles together and also blocks out household noises that might wake a sleeping baby.
 Make sure there is nothing stimulating in their environment to distract them from sleeping such as a nightlight or musical mobile.
-A dark room becomes important beyond 8 weeks old because the dark stimulates the release of melatonin - a hormone that makes us sleep.
+A dark room becomes important beyond 8 weeks old because the dark stimulates the release of melatonin - a hormone that helps us sleep.
 Use of a swaddle or baby sleep sack helps create a cosy, warm sleeping space for your baby.

 STEP 2: Awake Times